basti122303/journald-notify/README.md

 You can also check out `examples/journald-notify.service` for an example systemd unit file.

+### Version 2
+In addition to all of the new features you can make use of in v2, such as filtering notifications based on captured values from the matching regexes, there are two crucial differences between v1 config and v2 config:

+- All notifiers must now have a unique identifier.
+These are referenced when specifying which messages should be sent to which notifiers.
+- All capturing groups in matching regexes must now be named.
+Non-named capturing groups will not be available for display and filtering purposes.

 ## Notifier configuration

 All notifiers support an optional `retry_interval` setting.
 This should be a positive integer that indicates how long the notifier should wait after it encounters an error before trying again.